 Walking Out And Talking

 In terms of discipline, Jiu-Jitsu is much looser compared to some traditional martial arts.
-This, however, does not mean you have a permission to act like a spoiled 5-year old kid.
+This, however, does not mean you have permission to act like a spoiled 5-year old kid.
 Talking at any point during class is something that you won’t get reprimanded a lot for in BJJ.
 However, it will annoy your BJJ instructor, often to a point where you might get warned.
 Keeping up with it, especially thinking whispering solves the situation is even more annoying.

 Something that’s also completely disrespectful is leaving the mats without explanation.
 Your BJJ instructor is responsible for your well being, and that of everyone else on the mats Whether you’re sick, having to go to the toilet or whatever the cause, ask the instructor to leave.
 Simply walking off the mats leaves instructors annoyed and often times worried.